Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 * Tuning

 ## Description of EV Simulation
 EV Simulation is a combination of my daily work, mixed with the future of my industry.
-As an automotive diagnostic director and well established vehicle tuner I have taken note that the automotive industry is moving away from internal combustion and towards electified vehicles and hybrids.
+As an automotive diagnostic director and well established vehicle tuner I have taken note that the automotive industry is moving away from internal combustion and towards electrified vehicles and hybrids.
-Being a field in which I have a huge amount of profound knowledge it seemed like a good choice for the Capstone Project.
+Being a field in which I have a profound knowledge it seemed like a good choice for the Capstone Project.
 This project creates a massively simplified electric vehicle motor through the creation of an object of type Calibration (calibration meaning specification of motor operating parameters and sensor calibration).
 It then drives this electric motor through a simple simulated course and reports the time from start to finish.

 It does this not once, but with several different motor calibrations all being driven through several different simulated scenarios to find the best motor calibration overall under several usage conditions.

 ## Assumptions
-* EV motor run at constant rpms for each sector.
+* EV motor runs at constant rpms for each sector.
 * If zero speed is reached during testing then test fails.
-* If test end is reached then test considered a success.
+* If test end is reached then the test is considered a success.
-* Torque effort required to maintain constant velocity simulated various inclines that vehicle may climb.
+* Torque effort required to maintain constant velocity simulates various inclines that vehicle may climb.
-* Torque output beyond required effort creates acceleration and below required effort deceleration.
+* Torque output beyond required effort creates acceleration and below required effort creates deceleration.

 ## Order of execution
 1. Vector of motors is created and loaded with calibration files of type .map found within folder ./datafiles.